The Timeline was taken from rough notes found in the museum. Dates are currently being looked at for

 First flight to Marathon – Austin Airways

-Marathon's first overseas ship docks here for bales of pulp
+Marathon's first overseas ship of the season docks here for bales of pulp

 Marathon Centre Mall begins construction